 Investors Turn To Second City

 When it comes to redevelopment, Birmingham isn’t a city to stand still.
-The past twenty years have transformed the city centre into a vibrant and thriving place to live, work and play.
+The past twenty years have transformed the city centre into a vibrant and thriving place to live, work and play and this has seen second city property investment soar.

 The sea of cranes across Birmingham’s skyline serve as a reminder that there is still more to come and property investors are increasingly recognising the attractiveness of the region.